octopusden/octopus-teamcity-prometheus-exporter/README.md

 # octopus-teamcity-prometheus-exporter

-This exporter is used to retrieve the build status from **TeamCity** for builds that inherit from specific templates.
+This exporter is used to retrieve the build status from **TeamCity** for builds that inherit from specific templates and exclude paused.

 ## Environment Variables